Public spaces and buildings / Δημόσιοι χώροι & κτήρια

 The volume of the building recedes behind the permitted building line at ground floor, on the road Arch.Kyprianou, so as to create a new plateau - connection to the open area of the town hall.
 A slope / ramp with gentle incline leads visitors from the sidewalk, to the main entrance at the ground floor.

 This small difference in height of one meter between the two planes, one is called to "ascend" with a 5% slope, allows visitors to experience entering the building both visually and physically.
-The connection of the existing technical department with the new building is a wide space in between them.